School strikes of 1911: Aftermath

-The Great Unrest period from 1911 to 1914 would see a number of other school strikes, most notably the Burston Strike School, where students striked in support of Annie Higdon, a teacher who had been fired for complaining about dire conditions in schools and who was a socialist who had spoken out in favour of local farm labourers.
+The Great Unrest period from 1911 to 1914 would see a number of other school strikes, most notably the Burston Strike School, where students struck in support of Annie Higdon, a teacher who had been fired for complaining about dire conditions in schools and who was a socialist who had spoken out in favour of local farm labourers.

 In the 1970s, in the wake of the protest about school corporal punishment by thousands of school pupils who walked out of school to protest outside the Houses Of Parliament on May 17, 1972, corporal punishment was toned down in many state-ran schools, and whilst many only used it as a last resort for misbehaving pupils, some state-ran schools banned corporal punishment completely, most notably, London's Primary Schools, who had already begun phasing out corporal punishment in the late 1960s.

 Britain finally outlawed the practice of corporal punishment in schools in 1987 for state schools, following a 1982 ruling by the European Court of Human Rights that such punishment could not be administered without parental consent, and that a child's "right to education" could not be infringed by suspending children who, with parental approval, refused to submit to corporal punishment, and in 1998 for all private schools.